subhrakantipaul/SubhraKanti/README.md

  Amount in USD settled outgoing everyday
  Ranking of entities based on incoming and outgoing amount.
-Eg: If entity foo instructs the highest amount for a buy instruction, then foo is rank 1 for outgoing ©2017 JPMorgan Chase & Co Unauthorized reproduction or distribution of all or any of this material is strictly prohibited Glossary of terms:
+Eg: If entity foo instructs the highest amount for a buy instruction, then foo is rank 1 for outgoing

+Glossary of terms:
  Instruction: An instruction to buy or sell
  Entity: A financial entity whose shares are to be bought or sold